Skip to main content

 }

-• $or - OR condition, any match is sufficient
+• $or - OR condition, matching any one is sufficient

 • $contain - Fuzzy match, equivalent to SQL LIKE

-• useEffect dependency array includes keyword, automatically re-queries on input
+• The useEffect dependency array includes keyword, so it automatically re-queries when input changes

 Step 4: Add Status Filtering